ebzzry/ebzzry.github.io/src/lambda-calculus.md

 ```

 The Greek letter `λ` denotes that the surrounding context is a
 function — or something that can be applied or used.
 The `λ` symbol
 is used instead of another symbol because of a typesetting issue that
 is discussed
 [here](http://www.users.waitrose.com/~hindley/SomePapers_PDFs/2006CarHin,HistlamRp.pdf).
 So,
-don't fret too much about, just use it.
+don’t fret too much about, just use it.

 What comes next after the `λ` symbol, before the `.`, is the
 parameter.
 Technically, it can be any symbol.
 It simply means the name